openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/default_api/foo_get.md

 **any_string_name** | dict, frozendict.frozendict, list, tuple, decimal.Decimal, float, int, str, datetime.date, datetime.datetime, uuid.UUID, bool, None, bytes, io.FileIO, io.BufferedReader, schemas.Schema | frozendict.frozendict, tuple, decimal.Decimal, str, bytes, BoolClass, NoneClass, FileIO | any string name can be used but the value must be the correct type | [optional]

 ## Servers

+Set the available servers by defining your used servers in ApiConfiguration.server_info Then select your server by setting a server_index in ApiConfiguration.server_index or by passing server_index in to the endpoint function.
+- these servers are specific to this endpoint
+- defaults to server_index=0, server.url = https://path-server-test.petstore.local/v2

 server_index | Class | Description
 ------------ | ----- | ------------
 0 | [Server0](#server0) |